mbessler/botalert-botblock/wordpress/botalertbotblock/readme.txt

 == ChangeLog ==

 = Version 1.0.1 =
-* dropped one round-trip to BotAlert/BotBlock servers, thus making the plugin a bit faster.
+* dropped one round-trip to BotAlert/BotBlock servers, thus making the plugin faster.
 * added support for non-javascript browsers, incl. a new setting
 * several configuration improvements, incl. a requirements test for cURL = Version 1.0.0 =